ItsDrike/itsdrike.com/content/posts/concurrency-and-parallelism.md

 3
 ```

-In the example here, we can see that python keeps a reference count for the empty list object, and in this case, it was
+In the example here, we can see that python keeps a reference count for the empty list object, and in this case, there
-\3.
+were 3 references.
 The list object was referenced by a, b and the argument passed to `sys.getrefcount`.
-If we didn't have locks,
+If we didn't
-threads could attempt to increase the reference count at once, this is a problem because what would actually happen
+have locks, threads could attempt to increase the reference count at once, this is a problem because what would
-would go something like this:
+actually happen would go something like this:

 > Thread 1: Read the current amount of references from memory (for example 5) <br>
 > Thread 2: Read the current amount of references from memory (same as above - 5) <br>